mukil/dm4-sign-up/README.md

 - New Configuration options in particular as required by dm4-kiezatlas-website:<br/>
   Displaying Logout functionality if the user is currently logged-in and visits the login page<br/>
-  Added custom workspace feature, modelled as a _Note_ relating requests for an additional workspace membership<br/>
+  Added two custom workspace membership features: 1) is set up via a simple _Association_ between the Workspace and the Sign-up Configuraton topic and the other 2) is modelled as a _Note_ relating requests for an additional workspace membership (which works for _private_ or _confidential_ workspaces)<br/>
   A new route `/sign-up/edit` view allowing to manage this custom workspace feature<br/>
   Added options to have redirects after login/logout configurable<br/>
 - Signed up mailboxes are for now stored in _admins_ _Private Workspace_ workspace<br/>